facebook/lexical/README.md

 An Editor State is the underlying data model that represents what you want to show on the DOM.
 Editor States contain two parts:

-- a Lexical node tree
+- a Lexical node tree.
-- a Lexical selection object
+- a Lexical selection object.

 Editor States are immutable once created, and in order to create one, you must do so via `editor.update(() => {...})`.
 However, you can also "hook" into an existing update using node transforms or command handlers – which are invoked as part of an existing update